 Truth #1 – When a student is reading nonfiction, their rate may slow down when they are making sense of harder parts and speed up when they are making sense of easier parts.
 THIS IS BEAUTIFUL!
 It means they are attempting to monitor for meaning making!!!!

-Here are several teaching points, strategies and language for explaining why readers need to think about the different aspects of fluency. *I’ve adapted these based on the work of Marie Clay (think Reading Recovery) and Jan Richardson (Next Step Forward in Guided Reading).
+Below are several teaching points explaining why readers need to think about the different aspects of fluency. *I’ve adapted these based on the work of Marie Clay (think Reading Recovery) and Jan Richardson (Next Step Forward in Guided Reading).
 See the link below for PDF.

 Hope this helps.